 Her message: "Don't do that."

-Here are some of her tips on how everyone can set themselves up to bounce back after a natural disaster:
+Willis says it's crucial to do what you can to prepare ahead of time.
+Here are some of her tips on how everyone can set themselves up to bounce back after a natural disaster.

 She says to pay attention to weather forecasters and heed the advice from local emergency officials when they recommend an evacuation.
-Give yourself plenty of time to get out when the time comes, and map your route ahead of time, plotting alternatives.
-Leave time to properly secure your house and any outside items that might become dangerous projectiles in a storm, such as patio furniture or potted plants.
+Give yourself plenty of time to get out and map your route in advance, giving yourself alternative routes in case roads are blocked.
+Be sure to properly secure your house and any outside items that might become dangerous projectiles in a storm, like patio furniture or potted plants.

-And make a plan about where to go.
+And don't forget to choose a destination ahead of time.
 "The ideal plan would be to go to family and friends," says Willis.
 Public shelters should be your last option.
 "Shelters are a life raft," Willis says.
 "They're not a cruise ship."
 If you do go to a shelter, know what you can and can't bring along with you.
 For instance, most shelters won't accept animals, so find a pet-friendly option if you're evacuating with family pets.

 She says it's also smart to have a family communication plan in case you get separated and can't reach one another.
 "You know, calling Aunt Mabel," Willis says.
 "And telling her that, 'Hey, I made it to a safe location.
 And I just want you to know that our carload is fine.
 Have you heard from the others?' "

-"Anything that would be deemed critical not only for survival but your everyday usage," says Willis, of what to put in a go-kit.
+Have a bag or container full of all your essentials ready to go.
+Your go-kit should include "anything that would be deemed critical not only for survival but your everyday usage," says Willis.

-- cash, "because banks and ATMs may not be available after the storm has passed"
+- cash, "because banks and ATMs may not be available after the storm has passed," says Willis;

 "One of my favorite resources that has a great checklist is the American Red Cross," Willis says.